Fear Is the Key (film): Production

 The novel was published in 1961.
-Film rights were bought by producer Elliott Kastner who had filmed a number of MacLean novels.
-MacLean wrote the scripts for the two earlier Kastner films, Where Eagles Dare and Where Eight Bells Toll but was too busy to do the script for Fear is the Key so the job went to Robert Carrington.
+Film rights were bought by producer Elliott Kastner who had previously filmed two MacLean stories, Where Eagles Dare (1968) and When Eight Bells Toll (1971).
+MacLean had written the scripts for When Eight Bells Toll and Where Eagles Dare (1968), but was too busy to write the script for Fear is the Key so the job went to Robert Carrington.

+Kastner set up the project at Britain's EMI Films who had just financed the producer's movie Villain (1971).

-The car chase was choreographed by Carey Loftin, who had worked on Vanishing Point which also starred Barry Newman.
-Newman said he enjoyed making Fear is the Key.
-"I thought the character that I played was a lovely character for the kind of film it was, an Alistair MacLean story."
+Filming took place in mid 1972 on location in Louisiana.
+The car chase was choreographed by Carey Loftin, who had worked on Vanishing Point (1971) which also starred Barry Newman (and which Newman thought was why he may have been cast in Fear is the Key).
+Newman said he enjoyed making the movie: "I thought the character that I played was a lovely character for the kind of film it was, an Alistair MacLean story."
+The other star was Suzy Kendall.
+Kastner said "we have now reached a stage where we have a writer who is more important than the stars."

+In July 1972 Paramount Pictures announced they acquired rights to distribute the film in the Western hemisphere.

 Reception

+Critical

+The Monthly Film Bulletin wrote: "The latest in the prolific series of Alistair MacLean screen adaptations proves to be a brisk and cleverly plotted thriller with enough narrative surprises to compel interest right to the cliffhanging finish, and to justify the makers' potentially reckless decision to place their most effective set-piece – a 20-minute allstops-out car chase – right at the beginning of the film.
+Script and characterisation are fairly rudimentary, but the pressure-cooker intensity of Barry Newman's acting makes him the perfect protagonist in a revenge story, while for director Michael Tuchner the film is a distinct advance on his earlier thriller, Villain."

+The Radio Times Guide to Films gave the film 3/5 stars, writing: "Satisfying action thriller ...
+An excitingly staged car chase gets things off to a cracking start and Newman makes a convincingly hyped-up hero."

+Leslie Halliwell said: "Reasonably absorbing, surprise-plotted thriller."

+Box office

 The film was a box office disappointment in the US but performed better in Europe.
 It was one of the most popular movies of 1973 at the British box office.